 Hot flashes are experienced by many but not all women undergoing menopause.
 A hot flash is a feeling of intense warmth, sometimes associated with flushing, that spreads over the body and may be accompanied by perspiration.

 Often it is not simple to determine if a given symptom is due to menopause.
 A physician should be consulted regarding symptoms that are new or of unknown cause.

 While "natural" menopause remedies may be effective, there is a lack of research on the safety and effectiveness of many of these remedies.
 Side effects of prescription remedies are generally better understood than those of over-the-counter medications and "natural" treatments or remedies.

 The most effective treatment for hot flashes is estrogen.
 However, the risks and benefits of this therapy must be carefully considered by a woman and her physician.

-Other prescription medications, including SSRIs, may also be effective in relieving hot flashes.
+Other prescription medications, including SSRIs and SNRIs, may also be effective in relieving hot flashes.

 Non-prescription products that have been used to treat hot flashes include phytoestrogens (plant estrogens), black cohosh, and vitamin E. However, studies that attest to their effectiveness and long-term safety are incomplete or lacking.

 Women frequently ask what symptoms they can anticipate during menopause.
 In reality, each woman experiences menopause differently.
 Some women have changes in several areas of their lives.
 It is not always possible to tell if these changes are related to aging, menopause or both.
 While one woman is certain that insomnia is a menopause symptom for her, another feels joint aches are her primary menopause symptom.
 Doctors find it difficult to communicate to their patients about menopause and what could be a host of uncomfortable symptoms.
 For example, medical science cannot explain how declining hormone levels during menopause could cause joint pain.